 Jumping into automation without a plan can lead to more confusion than improvement.
 To get the most out of automated contract management workflows, you need a clear strategy.
 Start with these:

-Before automating anything, take a step back and figure out where the biggest issues are.
+Before diving into contract workflow automation, take a step back and figure out where things are getting stuck.
+Try asking yourself:

 Writing every contract from scratch is a waste of time, especially when most agreements follow the same structure.